misiektoja/spotify_monitor/README.md

 It has been tested successfully on:
 - macOS (Ventura & Sonoma)
+- Linux:
-- Linux (Raspberry Pi Bullseye & Bookworm based on Debian, Ubuntu 24)
+   - Raspberry Pi Bullseye & Bookworm
+   - Ubuntu 24
+   - Rocky Linux 8.x
+   - Kali Linux 2024
 - Windows (10 & 11)

 It should work on other versions of macOS, Linux, Unix and Windows as well.